 Our continued success depends in large part on our proprietary technology.
-As of December 31, 2019, we owned or held exclusive rights to 22 patents and pending patent applications worldwide related to advanced technologies for increasing yield in crops.
+As of June 30, 2020, we owned or held exclusive rights to 22 patents and pending patent applications worldwide related to advanced technologies for increasing yield in crops.
 Our portfolio of patent applications includes plant science technologies we have in-licensed globally and exclusively from the University of Massachusetts and North Carolina State University related to the yield trait gene C3003 and other advanced technologies based on advanced metabolic engineering methods to improve carbon capture and selectively control carbon partitioning in plants.
-Our portfolio of patent applications also includes advanced technologies for oilseed crops that we in-licensed globally and exclusively from the University of Missouri in 2018 and 2019 related to the yield trait genes C3007, C3010 and C3012.
+Our portfolio of patent applications also includes advanced technologies for oilseed crops that we in-licensed globally and exclusively from the University of Massachusetts and C3007, C3010 and C3012.